nightwatchcybersecurity/privacy-mailbox/draft-shafranovich-privacy-mailbox.md

 Organizations setting up this mailbox should be aware of potential for spam, malware and other attacks via emails sent to this address.

+# IANA Considerations

+This document has no IANA actions

+However, an IANA registry for common mailbox names may be a good idea in the future.

 # Terminology

 In this document, the key words "MUST", "MUST NOT", "REQUIRED",